c5sire/CloneSelector/inst/marketing/tools/help/transform.md

 #### Subset

 Choose 'Subset' from the 'Transformation type' dropdown to select (or omit) specific sets of rows from the data.
 You can use > and < signs and even combine filter commands.
 For example, x > 3 & y == 2 would select only those rows for which the variable x has values larger than 3 __and__ for which y has values equal to 2.
 Type your filter statement in the Subset box and press enter to see the result on screen.
 You should see the number of observations in the data summary change (i.e., the value of n changes).
 Press 'Save changes' to keep only the rows you want in the data.
 Note that this action cannot be undone.
 If you want these rows back you will have to reload the data through the Data > Manage page.

-#### Transformations available through the Change function

-1. Log: create a log-transformed version of the selected variable (i.e., log(x))
-2. Square: multiply a variable by itself (i.e. x^2)
-3. Square-root: take the square-root of a variable (i.e., x^.5)
-4. Center: create a new variable with a mean equal to zero (i.e., x - mean(x))
-5. Standardize: create a new variable with a mean equal to zero and standard deviation equal to 1 (i.e., (x - mean(x)/sd(x)))
-6. Invert: 1/x
-7. Median split: create a new factor with two levels (Above and Below) that splits the variable values at the median
-8. Deciles: create a new factor with 10 levels (deciles) that splits the variable values at the 10th, 20th, ..., 90th percentiles.
-9. As factor: convert a variable to type factor (i.e., as.factor(x))
-10. As number: convert a variable to type numeric (i.e., as.numeric(x))
-11. As integer: convert a variable to type integer (i.e., as.integer(x))
-12. As character: convert a variable to type character (i.e., as.character(x))
-13. As date (mdy): R will, by default, read dates as characters.
-Use this function if the dates are ordered as month-day-year
-14. As date (dmy): R will, by default, read dates as characters.
-Use this function if the dates are ordered as day-month-year
-15. As date (ymd): R will, by default, read dates as characters.
-Use this function if the dates are ordered as year-month-day

 &copy; Vincent Nijs (2014) <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a>